Mental Health Resources and Tools

 Self-Care Tools

 Daily self-care can be difficult, particularly when you’re dealing with mental health issues.
-These resources were created to make remembering important self-care steps easier.
+These supplementary resources were created to make remembering important self-care steps easier.

 - Everything is Awful and I’m Not Okay: A one-page, printable list of questions to ask yourself when you’re feeling bad.